 Martin High Bear Biography

-"The biography of the late Lakota medicine man and spiritual leader Martin High Bear, titled The Seven Commandments of the Sacred Buffalo Calf Maiden: Martin High Bear (1919-1995)"
+The biography of the late Lakota medicine man and spiritual leader Martin High Bear is titled The Seven Commandments of the Sacred Buffalo Calf Maiden: Martin High Bear (1919-1995)

-This project came from a vision to Elderberry Farm’s founder, Rose High Bear in 1988 and has been a primary commitment since 1996.
-This biography shares the rich traditional cultural values of Lakota peoples which needed to be restored among Lakota people after generations of hardship and decline.
+The biography project came from a vision to Elderberry Farm’s founder, Rose High Bear in 1988 and has been a primary commitment since 1996.
+When published, this biography will share the rich traditional cultural values of Lakota peoples which are being restored among Lakota people after generations of hardship and decline.

-Strengthening Native American student success
+Strengthening Native American career success

 Native American Microenterprise Development